skvamme/pico_atlast/README.md

 <b>Documentation:</b> http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf Charles Moore, the inventor of forth gave an interview here http://www.ultratechnology.com/1xforth.htm and a presentation here https://www.youtube.com/watch?v=0PclgBd6_Zs Here is a nice tutorial from Shropshire LUG - Oct 2020 https://www.youtube.com/watch?v=EADDOnRtFrI Read the PICO documentation for the C/C++ API for a detailed description of each function. https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf

+<B>Latest commit:</b> Run headless by commenting-out #MEMMESSAGE in atlast.c line 65.
+Code in BLOCK 50 is autoloaded and run.

-<B>Latest commit:</b> [PICOW] Added an example how to get a file from a web server. get_from_server.atl The result from the GET is in a string variable BODY that you can TYPE or, if it is forth source code, EVALUATE to compile.
+<B>Previous commit:</b> [PICOW] Added an example how to get a file from a web server. get_from_server.atl The result from the GET is in a string variable BODY that you can TYPE or, if it is forth source code, EVALUATE to compile.

 The input buffer is a round robin.
 If the end of the file overwrites the begining, the file is too big.